Malaysian landscape

 The Perhentian Islands

-A paradise for snorkeling and scuba diving.
-Without cars, these islands offer total disconnection.
+A paradise for snorkelling and scuba diving.
+Car-free, these islands offer a total digital detox.
 Ideal for families and divers of all levels.

 Langkawi